omkathira/omkathira/README.md

 I'm a Computational Neuroscience & ML researcher interested in representation learning and ML systems engineering.

 Right now, my research is focused on drawing insights from cortical vision to design deep learning models that learn interpretable visual representations.
-I also enjoy working on a deep learning framework I built from scratch (tackling how to design a Rust-based DL compiler for it at the moment!).
+I also enjoy working on my own deep learning framework (built from scratch, tackling how I should design a Rust-based DL compiler for it at the moment!).

 Cool things I'm actively exploring:
 * **Domain-specific Compilers for Deep Learning**